UK Appliance Error Codes

 When should I call an engineer?

-Call an engineer if IE returns after one safe restart, especially if the washer fills or drains unpredictably.
+Call an engineer if IE or 1C returns after one safe restart, especially if the washer fills or drains unpredictably, overfills, or the water level still looks wrong.

 What does this error code mean?

 Samsung washing machine error code IE usually means the control board is not receiving a reliable water-level reading.
-This can be caused by pressure-sensor issues, hose blockages, or wiring faults.
+On some models this overlaps closely with 1C or older 1E wording.
+Common causes include pressure-sensor issues, hose blockages, trapped foam, or wiring faults.

-In practice, IE is commonly linked to Water-level pressure sensor reading out of range, Pressure hose blockage or kink affecting sensor feedback, or Loose or damaged wiring between sensor and control board.
+In practice, IE is commonly linked to Water-level pressure sensor reading out of range, similar to Samsung 1C or older Samsung 1E faults, Pressure hose blockage or kink affecting sensor feedback, or Loose or damaged wiring between sensor and control board.

 Symptoms users may notice